 Legends rise and secrets are revealed in a world where vampires walk, drenched in blood and shadows.

 Folks, I want to feature an Author on my blog every Friday.
 Here are the things I need:

 1. Cover pic or pics of the books you want to promote.

 2. Bio with or without a Bio pic, (around 200 words).

 3. Synopsis of the book (around 300 words).

 4. If you have a book trailer, that would be great!

-5. Your Interview (I will send you questions if you wish), Character Interview, Guest Post or Snippet (around 500 words)
+5. Character Interview, Guest Post or Snippet (around 300 words).

-Let me know!
-Email me at email@example.com and say 'Pay It Forward Friday' in Subject line!
+Email me at email@example.com and write 'Pay It Forward Friday' in Subject line!

 FIRST, the Blood-Hunter Race or Elders have been on Earth for thousands of years.
 Because of this, they do not use conjunctions like "I'm, don't or can't".